 If you’re working on a large piece of documentation and you’re not comfortable using either the command line or the web interface for GitHub, consider using GitHub Desktop and the Atom text editor.
 With this workflow, you can “clone” a copy of the docs repository to your computer, make your edits locally (and even build a version of the Documentation Hub using Ruby, if you like) and create a pull request with your changes once you’re finished.

-Once you’ve installed GitHub desktop, you should have an option while viewing any GitHub repository to “Clone or Download” and “Open in Desktop”.
+Once you’ve installed GitHub desktop, you should have an option while viewing any GitHub repository to “Code” and “Open with GitHub Desktop”.

 In Atom, the repository directory structure is accessible on the left-hand side in the “project window.”
 Clicking on any title opens it in the editor and allow you to make changes.
-You’ll notice labels next to the files as you work.
+You’ll notice the colors of the filenames change as you work.
 Green indicates a new file you’ve added.
 Yellow indicates a file you’ve changed since the last time you pulled an update from the primary repository.

 If you are working on a project over time, you may want to regularly pull changes “from origin.”
-You can do this in GitHub desktop by clicking on the “pull from origin” button near the top right of the window.
+You can do this in GitHub desktop by clicking the “Fetch origin” button at the top of the window.
 It pulls changes since the last time you pulled them (or, since the time you cloned initially).

-Once you make your edits with Atom and have a document you want to submit, you’ll want to contribute it back as a “branch.”
+Once you’ve finished making your edits with Atom and have a document you want to submit, you’ll need to contribute it back as a “branch.”

-The first field is for a very short descriptor of what you just changed.
+The Summary field is for a very short descriptor of what you just changed.
 A few words should do the trick.
 Here are some examples:

 The second field is for a more detailed description of what you changed.
 You might want to do this if you need to justify your changes or need to let everyone else know that a change is significant.